 St Augustine is a city of history, adventure, stunning Spanish colonial architecture, great food, and fun too.
 The nation’s oldest city is spectacular and educational.
 Brimming with history and no end of things to see and do both in the city and the surrounding area, St Augustine offers travelers the best of city life, as well as easy access to nature, and a rich history that rivals any city in the country.

 In fact, this city is the oldest continuously occupied European established settlement within the United States, hence it’s incredibly rich history and many historical sites.
 We took a trip to St Augustine recently, and we were blown away by the city’s beauty, history, vibrant creative food scene and culture.
+There are many reasons this destination makes a perfect girl’s getaway.
+Here are a few of the ones that stood out.

 Florida’s Historic Coast – St Augustine